- Solutions Overview

-Efficiency in warehouse operations and logistics is an obvious way to curtail costs and improve overall customer experience.
-But some warehouse operations are doomed from the start: No matter how many efficiencies and innovations are introduced, they suffer from flaws stemming from common—yet easily avoidable—mistakes in warehouse setup.
+Efficiency in warehouse management and logistics is an obvious way to curtail costs and improve overall customer experience.
+But some warehouse operations are doomed from the start.
+No matter how many efficiencies and innovations are introduced, they suffer from flaws stemming from common—yet easily avoidable— warehouse mistakes in setup.

-Avoiding these mistakes does not require huge capital outlay or sophisticated technology.
+Avoiding mistakes in your warehouse setup does not require huge capital outlay or sophisticated technology.
 Nor does it necessitate complicated procedures—it isn’t rocket science.
-But, like most mistakes, avoiding them does require the presence of mind to spot them and make appropriate adjustments.
-Here, then, are some of the things you should be on the lookout for:
+But, like most mistakes, avoiding them does require the presence of mind to spot them and make appropriate adjustments in your warehouse.

 As a general rule of thumb, matching locations to functions helps a warehouse operate much more efficiently.
 Failure to do so causes improper work flows.
 Having the same area, or even the same dock, serve both shipping and receiving leads to inefficiencies and mistakes.